-Phase Key Activity Description Assist and Participate in Fieldwork School board staff participate in the fieldwork.
-The number of participants involved will vary depending on the size of the school board.
-Develop Draft Report Based on the results of the fieldwork and data analysis, the operational review team writes a draft report.
+Key Activity Description Develop Draft Report Based on the results of the fieldwork and data analysis, the operational review team writes a draft report.
 The draft report contains a synopsis of findings and, where appropriate, recommendations for improvement.
 Review Draft Report (Ministry) The Ministry reviews the draft report and provides feedback to the review team.

-Reporting Review Draft Report (board) The review team meets with board senior staff to review and obtain feedback.
-Repo Prepare Final Report The review team incorporates the feedback from both the Ministry and the school board and prepares a final report.
+Key Activity Description Review Draft Report (board) The review team meets with board senior staff to review and obtain feedback.
+Prepare Final Report The review team incorporates the feedback from both the Ministry and the school board and prepares a final report.
 Accept and Approve Final Report The final report is issued to the Ministry for approval and release.
 Communicate Final Report The Ministry issues a final report to the school board.
-Follow- up Follow-up Review Twelve to 18-months after the release of the final report, the review team conducts a follow-up review to determine the extent of the board's adoption and implementation of the recommendations.